BA, City College-CUNY

-Dr. Gollop is a native of New York City.
-She held a number of positions as a library/information professional in public, special, and academic libraries for nearly fifteen years prior to returning to school to pursue her doctorate.
-She earned a PhD in Library and Information Science at the University of Pittsburgh (PA), an MLS degree from Columbia University and a BA from the City College–City University of New York.
+Dr. Claudia Gollop, associate professor at the UNC School of Information and Library Science (SILS), is a native of New York City.
+She held a number of positions as a library/information professional in public, special, and academic libraries for nearly 15 years prior to returning to school to pursue her doctorate.
+She earned a PhD in Library and Information Science at the University of Pittsburgh, an MLS degree from Columbia University, and a BA from the City College–City University of New York.

 She joined SILS in 1994 as an Assistant Professor and became an Associate Professor in 2000.
 From 2004-2007 she served as Associate Dean of SILS.
 Dr. Gollop teaches in the areas of reference services, health information resources and services, information issues related to diverse user groups.
 Currently, her research interests revolve around issues of consumer health information (CHI) acquisition and dissemination and specific populations, older adults in particular.
 More specifically, Dr. Gollop is examining cardiac rehabilitation information referrals practices as they pertain to women and minorities.